gravitational/teleport/rfd/0173-terraform-machine-id.md

   will happen soon) so the complex setup must be done every time the user needs to run Terraform and the bot certs are expired.
 - When running the TF provider on a dev laptop (as opposed as in the CI/on a dedicated master), the current workaround leaves certificates with administrative rights on the laptops.
+Any attacker with execution rights on the developer's laptop can use the local MachineID certs and bypass MFA4A.

 ## Details